mulesoft-labs/raml-object-standard/README.md

 ## Usage

-1. Use the `schema.json` to validate your output is standard
+1. Use the `schema.json` to validate your parser is standard
-2. Use a transform from the `transform` directory that works with your parser
+2. Use a transform from the `transform` directory that works with an existing parser

-## Contributing

 ## License